plioi/plioi.github.io/_posts/2013-01-25-whittling-nunit.markdown

 layout: post
 ---

-Last week, we applied <a href="http://www.headspring.com/patrick/code-whittling/">Code Whittling</a> to learn about <a href="http://www.headspring.com/patrick/whittling-xunit/">xUnit</a>.
+Last week, we applied [Code Whittling](http://www.headspring.com/patrick/code-whittling/) to learn about [xUnit](http://www.headspring.com/patrick/whittling-xunit/).
 This week, we'll do the same for NUnit, and contrast the two testing frameworks.
-NUnit has been around a long time, and has accumulated many features.  <a href="http://www.nunitlite.com/">NUnitLight</a> is a recent endeavor to make a smaller version of the core features.
+NUnit has been around a long time, and has accumulated many features.
+[NUnitLight](http://www.nunitlite.com/) is a recent endeavor to make a smaller version of the core features.
 Since my goal is to get to the core features anyway, I'll start with NUnitLight instead of the full NUnit.

 ## The Whittle

-I started by grabbing a copy of the <a href="https://launchpad.net/nunitlite">NUnitLite source code on Launchpad</a>.
+I started by grabbing a copy of the [NUnitLite source code on Launchpad](https://launchpad.net/nunitlite).

 The first thing I noticed is that it has an atypical structure in Solution Explorer.
 Project names include .NET version numbers (2.0, 3.5, 4.0), and these projects are placed within solution folders NET-2.0, NET-3.5, and NET-4.0.
 Comparing this to the actual file structure on disk, it looks like the same code files are shared by each of these version-based projects.